Ion Cyclotron Resonance Frecuency Heating of Fusion Plasmas

 HPC for Multiphysics Modelling of Fusion Reactors

-ALYA has two main features.
+The ALYA system has been developed for more than 15 years at the Department of Computer Applications in Science and Engineering (BSC-CASE), Barcelona Supercomputing Center (BSC), Spain.
+It has two main features.
 Firstly, it is designed for running with the highest efficiency standards in large scale supercomputing facilities.
 Secondly, it is capable of solving different physics, each one with its own model characteristics, in a coupled way.
 A good efficiency for more than 100,000 cores and 4.2 billion elements meshes has been demonstrated.

 Fusion Materials Modelling

-This is a relatively new research line which focuses on the modelling of fusion materials using the BigDFT code based on the Density Functional Theory (DFT) using linear scaling algorithms which allow to tackle much larger physical problems than has been possible so far.
+This research line focuses on the modelling of fusion materials using the BigDFT code based on the Density Functional Theory (DFT) using linear scaling algorithms which allow to tackle much larger physical problems than has been possible so far.

 The goal is to optimize and demonstrate the performance of BigDFT for metallic systems relevant for fusion material research.
 Such simulations are very involved and are expected to have a large impact on fusion materials research.